Philadelphia Phillies minor league players: Bryan Rincon

+Rincon was born in New York City and moved to Venezuela when he was three months old.
+When he was 16 in 2020, he moved back to the United States and attended Shaler Area High School in Shaler Township, Pennsylvania.

+Rincon was selected by the Philadelphia Phillies in the 14th round of the 2022 Major League Baseball draft.
+He made his professional debut that year with the Florida Complex League Phillies.
+He played 2023 and 2024 with the Clearwater Threshers and Jersey Shore BlueClaws and 2025 with Jersey Shore.
+After the 2024 and 2025 seasons, Rincon played in the Arizona Fall League.

+Rincon started the 2026 season with the Reading Fighting Phils.

 Devin Saltiban

 Devin Ezekiel-Boyd Saltiban (born February 14, 2005) is an American professional baseball shortstop in the Philadelphia Phillies organization.

 Saltiban attended Hilo High School in Hilo, Hawaii, where he played baseball.
 After graduating in 2023, he played in the MLB Draft League for the West Virginia Black Bears.
 Saltiban was selected by the Philadelphia Phillies with the 98th overall pick in the third round of the 2023 Major League Baseball draft.
 He signed for $602,000, forgoing his commitment to play college baseball at the University of Hawaiʻi.

 After signing, Saltiban made his professional debut with the Florida Complex League Phillies, batting .333 with one home run over ten games.
 He was assigned to the Clearwater Threshers for the 2024 season and hit .237 with 17 home runs, 53 RBIs, and 22 stolen bases over 97 games and was named a Florida State League All-Star.
 Saltiban was assigned to the Jersey Shore BlueClaws to open the 2025 season.
 Saltiban missed over two months during the season due to an undisclosed injury, rehabbing with the FCL Phillies and Clearwater before returning to the BlueClaws.
 Over 77 games played for the season, he hit .180 with seven home runs, 26 RBIs, and 19 stolen bases.
+After the 2025 season, Saltiban played in the Australian Baseball League with the Adelaide Giants and batted .321 with five home runs across 36 games.
+In 2026, he returned to play for Jersey Shore and batted .247 with seven home runs, 54 RBIs, and 32 stolen bases over 109 games.